Local and global trace formulae for smooth hyperbolic diffeomorphisms: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Sebastien Gouëzel who suggested to consider Gevrey dynamics in the context of trace formulae.
 I am also grateful to Maciej Zworski and Semyon Dyatlov for useful discussions and to Viviane Baladi for numerous suggestions and careful reading of the different versions of this work.
 Finally, I would like to thank the organizers of the summer school "Analytical aspects of hyperbolics flows" helds in the university of Nantes in July 2017, during which I started this work, and the Mittag--Leffler, where I finished the first version of that paper during the workshop "Fractals and dimension" in December 2017.
-The author is supported by the ERC grant SOS (ERC AdG 787304).
+This research is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 787304).